 Detective Smith remained in critical condition for 8¾ months.
 He underwent several surgical procedures and deteriorated gradually, never regaining more than a semi-conscious state.
 He finally expired, emaciated and wasted, on September 13, 1972 at 3:30 a.m.

 Detective Smith left a wife, Frances (Leeds) Smith, and two children, Michael Burroughs (23) and Alanna Burroughs (21).
-He was buried in Spring Grove Cemetery.
+He was buried in Section 135, Lot 257, Grave 9 of Spring Grove Cemetery.
 Frances joined him 28 years later on December 31, 1999.

 Raymond Sams was convicted of 1st Degree Murder with a jury recommendation for mercy.
 Judge William B. Mathews sentenced him to life imprisonment for killing Detective Smith and twenty years for the bank robbery.
 The terms were to run consecutively so that, if at some point he was paroled on the murder, he would still have twenty years to serve on the robbery.
-The Parole Board had other ideas.
-They held a hearing without notifying family or law enforcement and paroled Sams during September 2002.
+The Parole Board, instead, held a hearing without notifying family or law enforcement and paroled Sams during September 2002.
 He was last known to reside at 674 Glenwood before it was repossessed in January 2012.

 Isaac Beasley was also convicted of 1st Degree Murder.
-The Parole Board, without notifying family or law enforcement of his hearing, paroled him during June 2002.
+The Parole Board, without notifying family or law enforcement, held a parole hearing and paroled him during June 2002.
 During 2006, he was arrested again and indicted on five counts of Forgery, Theft, and Unauthorized Use of Property.
-He plead to two counts, received a short sentence of ten months incarceration, and his parole restrictions were extended, but for unknown reasons, he was not sent back to the penitentiary.
+He plead to two counts, received a short sentence of ten months incarceration, and his parole restrictions were extended.
+For unknown reasons, he was not sent back to the penitentiary.
 He was fully released in 2011.
 He was last known also to reside 3963 Ardmore Avenue in Avondale, though it was repossessed in 2010.